dweldon/frappe/README.md

 Files in the assets directory are automatically compiled with connect-assets.
 This way you can have a single `site.css` and a single `site.js` in production.

+### RESTful Paths

+Frappe comes with a shared (client and server) module for computing RESTful paths.
+On the server it exports two functions: `pathRaw` and `pathFor`.
+On the client it exports only `pathFor`.
+On the server, these can be accessed via `app.locals.path`.
+Each takes a `.` separated list of singular words which describe the path.
+I recommend reading the examples in both the source file (`app/assets/js/shared/path.coffee`) and in the test file (`app/test/shared/path.coffee`).
+Here is a brief overview:

+`pathRaw` is useful for routing requests.
+It takes a string like `'user.forum.edit'`, and produces `'/users/:userid/forums/:forumid/edit'`.

+`pathFor` is useful for named routes in templates and client-side requests.
+It takes a string like `'user.show'`, and a parameter object like `{userid: u1}`, and produces `'/users/u1'`.
+Note that any additional parameters given will be appended to the end of the path.

+All words in the input string are pluralized unless they are a reserved word or they are in the token overrides list (this can be customized - see the source).
+These computed paths are completely optional, however the sample code that comes with Frappe will demonstrate their use.

 ### Body IDs
 To facilitate having single assets for css and js, the body of each view is given a unique id.
 For example when we call